HonetwoH/oneSTupid-Coder/README.md

 - 👋 Hi, I’m @oneSTupid-Coder
 - 👀 I’m interested in linux sytems, networks, scripting, little bit fun things like that.
-- 🌱 I’m currently learning Pyhton, C, Bash, Git,....
+- 🌱 I’m currently learning Rust,Pyhton, C, Bash, Git,....
 Please let me know about some interesting topics.
 - 💞️ I’m looking to collaborate on ... (not sure help me out here)
 - 📫 How to reach me. >>> (work in progress)